nic0michael/business-dashboard-microservice/developer_notes.md

 # Developer Notes

 ## Branching rules
-Only the project Architect is allowed to work and push in the main branch
+Only the Project Architect is allowed to work and push to the main branch

 Devloppers need to create feature branches and push their changes there A pull request needs to be made with th Project Architect to do peer review and merge to master